dxmegvpw/web_page/miscellanies/contents/phys_math/senior_thesis_temp.md

----
-layout: default
-title: Detail of the computations
----

 # Detail of the computations

 We feel frustrated with the challenging computations involved in studying SUSY.
 I will document the process of such challenging computations because no one seems to save one's calculation process.
 I hope this file will help you to study in this field.